inex/ixp-manager-docs-md/docs/grapher/smokeping.md

 ### Optional Parameters

-You can optionally POST one or both of the following to change elements of the default template:
+You can optionally POST any of the above parameters and none, one or both of the following to change elements of the default template:

 * `level`: the Smokeping level / hierarchy of the target.
 Defaults to `+++`.
 * `probe`: the probe to use when measuring latency to the target.
 Defaults for `FPing` for IPv4 and `FPing6` for IPv6.